2023 Beijing Guoan F.C. season

-The 2023 season was Beijing Guoan F.C.'s 59th season in football competition and the club's 20th consecutive season in the Chinese Super League since the league's founding in the 2004.
-It was the team's 33nd consecutive season in the top flight of Chinese football.
+The 2023 season was Beijing Guoan F.C.'s 59th season in Chinese football competitions.
+This season marked the club's 20th consecutive season in the Chinese Super League since the league's foundation in 2004, and it was the club's 33rd consecutive season in the top-flight of Chinese football.
 It covered a period from 1 January 2023 to 31 December 2023.

+Guoan finished 6th in the domestic league, and was a quarter-finalist in this season's Chinese FA Cup.

 Summary

 Pre-season

-With the 2-year renovation at the team's traditional home Workers' Stadium completed at the end of 2022, reports early in 2023 confirmed that Guoan will return to the 68,000-seat refurbished stadium in the new season.
+With the 2-year renovation at Guoan's traditional home ground, Workers' Stadium, completed before the 2023 campaign, it was confirmed that Guoan will return to the 68,000-seat refurbished stadium for the 2023 season.

 On 11 January, media reports confirmed that Zhang Yuning, the team's top goalscorer last season, would stay with the team in 2023 despite rumors of him transferring to play for European clubs.
-On 14 January, Saudi Pro League's Al Nassr announced that it had signed Samir Memešević, confirming that his loan to Guoan had ended and will not be renewed.
+On 14 January, UAE Pro League's Al-Nasr announced that it had signed Samir Memišević, confirming that his loan to Guoan had ended and will not be renewed.

 On 14 January, long-time Beijing-based reporter Qi Le published an online article that recounted Guoan's difficulty in paying players' and staff's wages, and the team's resulting FIFA player registration ban, over the past years.
 According to the article, Guoan still owed wages to former players and staff including Fernando, Jonathan Viera, Renato Augusto, and Slaven Bilić and his coaching staff.
 Additionally, Guoan still owed Famalicão fees related to the transfer of Anderson Silva.
 The team, however, have made some progress in terms of paying back outstanding salaries, and Qi expected the team to be on healthier financial grounds with the league returning to normal and China relaxing its COVID-19 policies.
 Qi's reporting also confirmed that the team has extended its contract with veteran players Wang Gang and Zou Dehai.
 However, later reports in March confirms that Guoan has resolved all the outstanding wages and international transfer disputes, allowing for the club to be registered for the 2023 Super League season and register player transfers without issues.
 The Chinese FA officially confirmed on 13 March that Guoan has cleared itself of unpaid historical debt and wages.

 On 1 February, Norwegian club Ranheim announced the signing of Hou Yongyong, confirming that he has left the team after his contract ended at the conclusion of 2022.